SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 101_102_103](https://user-images.githubusercontent.com/90856848/137993553-d6dd7fc7-b4fe-4617-bfea-f6d9bb2fdd07.png)

-<br> We should add a date filter on our KPI, so the context is more relevant to a business analyst looking for actionable insights.
+<br> 🚩We should add a date filter on our KPI, so the context is more relevant to a business analyst looking for actionable insights.
 Let us filter data for the current year.

 104. Click **Add Filters**